discipl/core/README.md

 ## Discipl Core API

-This API is a javascript Es6 module intended for client side usage.
+This API is a javascript ES6 module intended for client side usage.
 It is intended to run in NodeJS, React Native (through expo.io) and JS engines in webbrowsers.
 With it you can let actors create self sovereign id's, let them make claims about themselves, attest claims of others, verify claim attestations and possibly revoke claims.
-The self sovereign id is a DID (https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-fall2017/blob/master/draft-documents/did-primer.md) denoting a supported platform which is any platform that supports storing claims in relation to a public id, contained in the DID, and enforces that only a holder of a corresponding private key can make claims in relation to that id.
+The self sovereign id is a string with DID syntax (https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-fall2017/blob/master/draft-documents/did-primer.md) denoting a supported platform which is any platform that supports storing claims in relation to a public id, contained in the DID, and enforces that only a holder of a corresponding private key can make claims in relation to that id.
 The claims in relation to a particular DID form a channel and can link to claims in other channels.
 These claims are attestations.
-The API contains a function to see whether a particular claim is attested by one or more particular other DID's.
+The API contains a method to see whether a particular claim is attested by one or more particular other DID's.
 Further it contains functions to retrieve claims in channels, monitor channels and even traverse or fetch all data in the linked channels.

 In essence the API is therefore a linked data client that can crawl over all used and supported platforms that attestations link to.
-Doing so it can export or you can traverse a linked data set for all kinds of processing like feeding a dashboard based on R with discipl-R. There are a lot of platforms that can be used: distributed public ledgers, permissioned ledgers but also more private self sovereign identity/ verifiable claim or credential solutions.
-The specifics of the platform used determins how safe it is to put what kind of information in claims.
+Doing so it can export or you can traverse a linked data set for all kinds of processing like feeding a dashboard based on R with discipl-R. There are a lot of platforms that can be used: distributed public ledgers, permissioned ledgers but also more private self sovereign identity/ verifiable claim or verifiable credential solutions.
+The specifics of the platform used determins how safe it is to put what kind of information in claims and what functionality is available.
 So note that discipl core does not prohibit you to put sensitive information in public if you choose the wrong platform.
-Note that self sovereign identities are meant to be relatively short lived and it's usage bounded by a use case.
+Note that self sovereign identities are meant to be relatively short lived and it's usage bounded by a use case to prevent privacy issues because of linkabillity, even with seemingly anonymous information.

 Discipl Core is meant to be lean and simple and it does not impose usage of metadata on data.
 It only enforces and therefore structures linked data to have always self sovereign id's as subject of the linked data triples and that the holder of a private key related to this self sovereign as public key is the only one that can store such triples, we call claims.
-It therefore wil not neccasarily comply with standards like the verifiable credentials specification but will follow it's own path as it's usage is more broad than only verifiable credentials.
+It therefore wil not neccasarily comply fully with standards like the verifiable credentials specification but will follow it's own path as it's usage is more broad than only verifiable credentials.
+It may provide access to functionality provided by platforms that do comply with the verifiable crendential standards.

 ## Terminology